BoYanZh/Canvas-Syncer/README.md

 Open Your Canvas-Account-Approved Integrations-New Access Token

-You can may refer to <https://github.com/tc-imba/canvas-auto-rubric#generate-key-access-token-on-canvas>
+You may also refer to <https://github.com/tc-imba/canvas-auto-rubric#generate-key-access-token-on-canvas>

 ## Contribution